marcoraddatz/laravel-cypress-docker/README.md

 It's a complete image with all operating system dependencies for Cypress, Chrome, and Firefox browsers.
 **Note:** On ARM64, only Firefox is available due to [this issue](https://github.com/cypress-io/cypress-docker-images/issues/695#issuecomment-2282696415).

-> I'm not very good at maintaining open source projects, so please don't build critical infrastructure on this project!

 ## Available Images

 The following PHP and Node.js combinations are available on [Docker Hub](https://hub.docker.com/r/marcoraddatz/laravel-cypress-docker/tags):